newmancroos/DotNetCore10AndCSharp14/README.md

 - To view hosted nuget package we can use a tool called **Nuget Package Explorer** . navigate to https://nuget.info and search for your library  by name

+## Some importent concepts:

+- Process vs Thread
+	- Process is a instance of a program (workspace) with its own memory space and system resources
+	- Thread is a smallest unit of process, that shares memory and resources with other threads within the same process.
+- MultiThreading?
+	- Ability of executing multiple threads of code concurrently within a single process.

+ -

 <img width="756" height="473" alt="image" src="https://github.com/user-attachments/assets/53b59c73-ec19-430d-86d2-38d50898f098" />